top of page

 Rios was a tour guide from Mexico City who was in New Orleans for a few days leading a group of doctors and their wives on a holiday.
 One evening he went out alone and was attacked by three young men who were on a mission to "roll" (beat up) a queer.
 Rios died from the beating he received, and his attackers were ultimately acquitted--to thunderous applause.

-United States, and it was the last bar Rios
+gay bar in the United States, and it was the

-Rios killing, the New Orleans mayoral
+time of the Rios killing, the New Orleans

-administration was on a campaign known
+mayoral administration was on a campaign

-as, "the drive against the deviates,"which
+known as, "the drive against the deviates,"

-was intended to eliminate homosexuality
+which was intended to eliminate

-from the city (spoiler: it didn't work).
+homosexuality from the city (spoiler: it didn't

-meaningful to me to launch the book there.
+work).
+Although Rios died, the city's LGBT+ community has survived--as has Cafe Lafitte--and so it was particularly meaningful to me to launch the book there.
 Hat tip to Foster Fox, current manager of Cafe Lafitte.

-On September 23, I gave a talk on the evolution of the French Quarter as a Queer Space at the Louisiana Studies Conference in Natchitoches, La.
+On September 23, 2017, I gave a talk on the evolution of the French Quarter as a Queer Space at the Louisiana Studies Conference in Natchitoches, La.
 I've been a regular participant in this conference for eight years now, and I love it.
 Not only do

 I get to see a lot of old friends, but I make new ones, and the fact that I present almost every